Here to support you

 School Nurse Support Line

-As more children return to school, Berkshire Healthcare will be working to ensure our teams can support school staff and the children and young people at school.
+Berkshire Healthcare will be working to ensure our teams can support school staff and the children and young people who are attending school.

 Wearing PPE, carrying out careful hand hygiene and socially distancing where possible is part of our infection, prevention and control strategy, and will help to protect children and school staff and reduce the chance of spreading infections.